 Support OSM modification.
 The Council supported the OSM modification as the new hunt area boundaries as defined are clear and identifiable which is important in this geographic area that can be featureless.
 The expansion of the hunt area aligns with the changes in migration patterns as the herd has been moving west instead of south.
-Additionally, the Council was in support of the proposal after hearing public comments during the Council meeting that expressed support for the expansion of the hunt area would allow for increased harvest opportunities and the ability to maintain traditional hunting practices.
+Additionally, the Council was in support of the proposal after hearing public comments during the Council meeting that expressed support for the expansion of the hunt area; the expansion of the hunt area would allow for increased harvest opportunities and the ability to maintain traditional hunting practices.